NOAA-EMC/hpc-stack/README.md

 2. define a new section in the `yaml` file for that library/package in config directory

+3. if the package is a python virtual environment, add a `requirements.txt` file listing the python packages required to install the package in `pyvenv/package_name.txt`

-3. Add a call to the new build script in `build_stack.sh`
+4. Add a call to the new build script in `build_stack.sh`

-4. Create a new module template at the appropriate place in the modulefiles directory, using exising files as a template
+5. Create a new module template at the appropriate place in the modulefiles directory, using exising files as a template

 ### Configuring for a new HPC